 In honor of National Coffee Day, September 29, we’ll talk about espresso.
 I’m always happy to have an excuse to talk about espresso, and the big language thing to note is that it’s pronounced “espresso,” not “expresso.”

 ‘Espresso’ Is Not Related to ‘Express’

 I think people might link the word “express” with “espresso” because espresso can be a fast way to get caffeine, which can make you feel faster.
 But “espresso” primarily comes from the Italian word for "pressed."
-The Oxford English Dictionary says literally translates to “pressed coffee.”
+The Oxford English Dictionary says it literally translates to “pressed coffee.”
 It's about how the coffee is made.
 "Espresso" is peripherally related to the word “express” since "express" and "pressed" both come from the same Latin root, but since "espresso" comes to English from Italian, its direct origin is the word for "pressed."

 ‘Expresso’ May Be More Common in British English

 But I also have to tell you that the OED also lists “expresso” as another form of the word, and in a search of words published in Google Books, “expresso” seems like it’s more acceptable in British English than in American English, although it’s definitely in the minority in both regions.

 "Expresso" Is the Standard in France